Blog Diets High Blood Pressure Diet Menu: Sample Menus And Tips For Beginners

 High blood pressure is a potentially dangerous health condition that increases your risk of heart disease and stroke.
 Luckily, there are some things you can do to lower your blood pressure naturally.

-One of them is eating right.
-The DASH diet is specifically designed to help lower blood pressure.
+One of these is eating right – the DASH diet is specifically designed to help lower blood pressure.
 You can also consume specific foods that may help lower blood pressure, such as oats, berries, natural yogurt, leafy green vegetables, lentils, kiwis, bananas, and watermelons.
 These are the foods you need to include in a high blood pressure diet menu.
-Before making any major changes to your diet, it would be best to talk to your doctor and dietitian.
+It’s always best to talk to your doctor and dietitian before you make any major changes to your diet.

 DISCLAIMER: